Facial recognition touted as ‘user friendly’ system for airports

 “We are not collecting or retaining any new data,” McAleenan said.

-"We need to confirm that the party travellers are who they say they are."
+“We need to confirm that the party travelers are who they say they are.”

+Dulles is one of 14 “early adopter airports” using facial recognition technology for the entry process.

 “We are not seeing significant difference across gender or race,” he added.